alf-p-steinbach/C---how-to---make-non-English-text-work-in-Windows/how-to-use-utf8-in-windows.md

 ### 1. *How* to display non-English characters in the console.

 As of mid 2024 the common way to make Windows applications work well with international text is still to use the Windows API’s `wchar_t` based functionality.
 However such `wchar_t` based code using the Windows API is complex and works only in Windows.
-This *how to* is instead about the portable `char` based code common in book and tutorial examples, in portable libraries and programs, and expected in student work.
+This *how to* is instead about the portable `char` based code common in book and tutorial examples, in portable libraries and programs, and in student work.

 To make ordinary output via e.g. `cout` work in Windows you need to take control of four **text encodings** &mdash; how text is represented as a sequence of byte values: